erinbuckels/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- The 'Dark Tetrad' of personality (sadism, psychopathy, narcissism, and Machiavellianism)
+- The 'Dark Tetrad' of personality
 - Cyber-psychology
 - Personality assessment